matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-23-20 - today we worked on our staff page and davante helped us with styling our text

 1-24-20 - Today the group worked together to fix the problem of our screen not scrolling, mostly nick i will admit.

+1-27-20 - We reviewed our progress and worked on our staff and acveivements page.